vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

   3. Move account to isolated margin mode on this market

 When switching from isolated margin mode to cross margin mode, the following steps will be taken:
-   1. Any funds in the order margin account will be moved to the cross margin account.
+   1. Any funds in the order margin account will be moved to the margin account.
    2. At this point trading can continue with the account switched to the cross margining account type.
 If there are excess funds in the margin account they will be freed at the next margin release cycle.

 ## Reference Level Explanation